top of page

 DISSERTATION

-The application for admission to the International Center for Buddhist Studies College of Mahachulalongkornrajavidyalaya University for a doctoral study has the following requirements:
+The application for admission to the Ph.D. in Buddhist Studies Program, International Buddhist Studies College of Mahachulalongkornrajavidyalaya University has the following requirements:

 1. Master’s degree or equivalent with at least a 3.5-grade point average on a 4.0 scale.